Albert Hadley

+Biography

-Hadley was born in Springfield, Tennessee, in 1920.
+Hadley was born on November 18, 1920, in Springfield, Tennessee.
 He attended Peabody College in Nashville for two years, after which he worked as an assistant to one of the South's best-known decorators, A. Herbert Rodgers.

 After serving overseas in World War II, Hadley moved to New York.
 Beginning in 1947, he studied at the Parsons School of Design, and after graduating in 1949, joined the school's faculty.
-He formed his own design studio, worked from 1956 until 1962 at the distinguished New York interior design firm of McMillen, Inc., and then co-founded Parish-Hadley, Associates (1962–1999) with the interior decorator, Sister Parish (1910–1994).
+He formed his own design studio, worked from 1956 until 1962 at the interior design firm McMillen's, and then cofounded Parish-Hadley, Associates with the interior decorator Sister Parish.

-Hadley's clients included former Vice President Albert Gore and Tipper Gore; Babe Paley and William S. Paley; Oscar de la Renta and Annette de la Renta; Jacqueline Kennedy Onassis;

-Ambassador and Mrs. Henry Grunwald; Dr. and Mrs. G. Patrick Maxwell; Mike Nichols and Diane Sawyer; Mrs. Brooke Astor; and various members of the Astor and Getty families.
+Hadley's clients included Al and Tipper Gore; Babe Paley and William S. Paley; Oscar de la Renta and Annette de la Renta; Jacqueline Kennedy Onassis; G. Patrick Maxwell; Mike Nichols and Diane Sawyer; Brooke Astor; and various members of the Astor and Getty families.
 Hadley worked in a variety of styles, including modern, Victorian, and Georgian.
 He was lauded with numerous international design awards for his creative output.
 He was inducted into the Interior Design Hall of Fame in 1986.